 During 2005 and 2006, the Company has made substantial additions to its intellectual property portfolio as a result of the development of a new rapid test platform, Dual Path Platform (DPPTM).
 This platform has shown improved sensitivity as compared with conventional platforms in a number of preliminary studies using well characterized HIV, Tuberculosis and other samples.
 This technology has formed the basis of two patent applications that were filed, and may result in additional applications covering additional uses of this technology platform.
-On January 16, 2007, the Company received notice that it is to receive a Notice of Allowance from the United States Patent & Trademark Office which substantially increases the likelihood that a patent for DPP will be issued.
 Also, the Company believes that this new lateral flow platform is outside of the scope of currently issued patents in the field of lateral flow technology, thereby offering the possibility of a greater freedom to operate.
 There is no assurance that the patent application will be granted, or that its claims will not be modified upon review, or that the Company's patents or its products incorporating the patent claims will not be challenged at some time in the future.